qmbarret/quincinnati/README.md

 ## HTML Deliverable
 For this deliverable, I added the basic application structure.

+Add a progress bar to the play game page?
+Add more textual context.
+Add images for the house/store/factory

 - **HTML Pages** - Four HTML pages that represent the ability to login, join match, play match, and an about page.
 - **Links** - The login page automatically links to the join match page.
 The join match page automatically links to the play match page.
 - **Text** - Each form has a textual description for its input.
 TODO